Monovision - Laser Eye Surgery for Presbyopia

-The time it takes to feel comfortable with Monovision depends on the difference in the prescription between your eyes after treatment.
-A small correction (of say 1) could be tolerated in a few days to a month, and there isn't usually any problem with differences up to 2.
-A large difference (of about 3) can take 6 months or more to get used to.
-For this reason you will be offered a simulation of Monovision with a contact lens.
+The time it takes to feel comfortable with Monovision will depend on the difference in the prescription between your eyes after treatment.
+A small correction (of say, 1) will require a few days to a month for adjustment, and corrections up to 2 are likewise easily managed in most cases.
+A larger difference (of about 3) can take 6 months or more to get used to.
+The Monovision experience will be demonstrated at consultation, and a contact lens trial can be arranged on request.

 Contact Lens Trial

 Monovision can be achieved by wearing a contact lens in one eye (or one of less power if you already wear them for distance vision).
-When you visit Optimax on consultation you will be offered a free trial with disposable contact lenses.
+When you visit Optimax on consultation you may be offered a free trial with disposable contact lenses.
 The Optometrist will put a lens in your non dominant eye and ask you to go away for a period from a few hours to a period of a few weeks.
 This period depends on how long you wish to try it for, you may find after a few hours that you like it but on the other hand you may wish to try it for much longer.
-If you have a trial for longer than your visit to Optimax the necessary training will be given to teach you how to insert and remove these lenses.
 The strength of the trial lens will to suit your current need for reading glasses.
 This trial will give you a sense of what Monovision will feel like.